Fdawgs/node-poppler/CONTRIBUTING.md

 ## Getting Started

-This repository requires that you have [Node.js](https://nodejs.org) and [Yarn](https://classic.yarnpkg.com) installed.
+This repository requires that you have [Node.js](https://nodejs.org) installed.

-With those in place, you can fork the repository, clone it, and then run `yarn install` to install all development dependencies.
+With those in place, you can fork the repository, clone it, and then run `npm install` to install all development dependencies.

 ### Development Workflow

 After cloning and installing all the dependencies, there are several commands available for local development:

--   `yarn lint` - Lints everything in src directory
+-   `npm run lint` - Lints everything in src directory
--   `yarn jest` - Runs Jest over all tests in src directory
+-   `npm run jest` - Runs Jest over all tests in src directory
--   `yarn test` - Runs `yarn lint` and `yarn jest` together
+-   `npm test` - Runs `npm run lint` and `npm run jest` together

 ## Pull Request Checklist

 Prior to submitting a pull request back to the main repository, please make sure you have completed the following steps:

 1. Pull request base branch is set to `master`.
 All pull requests should be forked from and merged back to `master`
-2. Run `yarn test` to check the code adheres to the defined style and that it passes the Jest tests
+2. Run `npm test` to check the code adheres to the defined style and that it passes the Jest tests
-3. Run `yarn lint:prettier` to run the Prettier code formatter over the code
+3. Run `npm run lint:prettier` to run the Prettier code formatter over the code

 ## Release process